7 secrets to lasting change–Part 1

 My three words this year are BETTER, CONSISTENTLY, and PLAY.
 Bonus points if you noticed that I have a word (slightly modified) from last year–CONSISTENCY became CONSISTENTLY.
 It was a good word that I still need this year but with a tweak.

 BETTER–is really short for Less but better.
 This came from the book Essentialism: The Disciplined Pursuit of Less by Greg McKeown.
 This phrase is the unofficial tagline of the book.
 The idea is to do, to have, and to focus on less but better.
 I tend to have so many ideas that I pursue simultaneously.
 I joke that if I just had minions, I could take over the world.
-Life and its many opportunities excite me.
+I am excited by life and its many opportunities.
 The reality is that I CAN bring great ideas to life but not all of them and certainly not at the same time.
 I need to cull them down to the ones that most align with my goals and values and scrap or table the rest.
 I throw myself into all of this at full throttle and then hit burnout, not surprisingly, because of these marathon sessions.

 In the past, I haven’t scheduled rewards for success and breaks consistently (if I have I often underestimate how much recharging time I really need).
 This is why I struggle with work-life balance.
 There is always more I can and should do.
 This leads to the second word.